ueberdosis/tiptap/README.md

 ## Extensions

-By default the editor will only support paragraphs.
+By default, the editor will only support paragraphs.
 Other nodes and marks are available as **extensions**.
-There is a package called `tiptap-extensions` with the most basic nodes, marks and plugins.
+There is a package called `tiptap-extensions` with the most basic nodes, marks, and plugins.

 ### Available Extensions